freegeek-pdx/mkuser/README.md

 #### `--administrator, --admin, -a` < *no parameter* >

 > Include this option with no parameter to make the user an administrator.<br/>
-> Administrator can manage other users, install apps, and change settings.
+> Administrators can manage other users, install apps, and change settings.
 >
 > If omitted, a standard user will be created.<br/>
 > Standard users can install apps and change their own settings, but can't add other users or change other users' settings.